 Managing the micromanagers

-For reasons that hardly need to be explained, 2020 has seen an explosion in the popularity of employee monitoring software, tools that track and report on the productivity and attentiveness of workers from minute to minute during the working day.
+For reasons that hardly need to be explained, we've seen an explosion in the popularity of employee monitoring software, tools that track and report on the productivity and attentiveness of workers from minute to minute during the working day.

 Whatever your views on this technology, we’re going to go out on a limb and suggest that the trend reflects a discomfort in organisations, and by extension among their line managers, at the sudden shift to remote work.